Yuzhou-Wang99/Yuzhou-Wang99.github.io/_pages/about.md

 See my publication page for a full list.

-[On the hardness of finding balanced independent sets in random bipartite graphs](https://arxiv.org/abs/2307.13921) Preprint, 2023, (With Will Perkins).
+[On the hardness of finding balanced independent sets in random bipartite graphs](https://arxiv.org/abs/2307.13921) SODA 2024, (With Will Perkins).